Institute for Families in Society

 The South Carolina Center of Excellence in Evidence-Based Intervention, examining workforce uptake and use of evidence-based interventions serving children, youth, and families

-Evaluations of early childhood workforce and family intervention programs
+Evaluations of Early Childhood Research workforce and family intervention programs

 Evaluations of community efforts to enhance resilience in young children